rdelfin/pe_mentorship/week_5/problems.md

 ## Question 1

-Often times, you will notice some systems will start using more memory than is available in physical main memory.
-In these situations, the tisk will go over to something called "swap memory", which is a designated space on disk where pages that aren't used often are sent.
+Often, you will notice some systems will start using more memory than is available in physical main memory.
+In these situations, the extra memory will go over to something called "swap memory", which is a designated space on disk where pages that aren't used often are sent.
 This is so that main memory can be freed up for allocating more pages.
-On Windows it's a file, while on Linux it's *usually* a dedicated partition on your disk.
+On Windows, it's a file, while on Linux it's *usually* a dedicated partition on your disk.
 This question will build up some intuition for how it works.

 1. First, we need to understand what information is available when deciding whether to evict a page.
    [This](https://software.intel.com/content/dam/develop/public/us/en/documents/325462-sdm-vol-1-2abcd-3abcd.pdf)
    is the intel IA64 programmer manual.
-It's absolutely massive, so skip to Vol. 3A 4-10.
+The document is massive, so skip to Vol. 3A 4-10.
 Pages 10 through 13 here are the relevant ones for our discussion.
 Take a look at the data stored in page table entries (PTE) in figure 4-4 and table 4-6.
 This tells you what each segment of memory of the page table entry is used for.
 Which